jakobzhao/geog4572/wk07/wk07_1_lec13/readme.md

 ## 3. Sum-up

 How do we take this further?
 It would be great to dig deeper into the incoming data and rather than just visualizing the data explore trends and gain intelligence.
 I also wonder what happens if we want to mashup different data sources and read data from other web services or lower-level protocols, such as TCP/IP or WebSockets.

-Things get very complicated very quickly when writing code.
-Here at Safe Software, we don’t think you should have to worry about server-side code to solve your problems—that’s our worry.
-Here is exactly the same example as above without writing one line of server-side code.
-All of the workflows and logic are built in a graphical user interface and can then be turned into services and hosted on our cloud platform.